ChristophReich1996/Cell-DETR/README.md

 [pixel adaptive convolutions](https://arxiv.org/abs/1904.05373) [3] [implementation](https://github.com/NVlabs/pacnet) by
 [Nvidia](https://github.com/NVlabs) is used.
 The pade activation unit implementation as well as the pixel adaptive convolution implementation are adopted slightly and are included in this repository.
-All dependencies can be installed by exicuting the following commands
+All dependencies can be installed by executing the following commands:

 ```shell script
 git clone https://github.com/ChristophReich1996/Cell-DETR.git